 “From the feedback we received, everyone seemed to enjoy the program,” Carbone said.
 “There was a lot of buzz in the room during the session; groups were actively discussing what was happening, sharing ideas and coming up with solid approaches to the problems presented.”

 Scott Shelley, a senior property administrator for PNC Bank, enjoyed working with the diverse group of people on his team.
 “The session was quite challenging and forced you to think ahead and anticipate what could happen.
 We got a chance to network and learn through sharing information, and I took back ideas I could share with others in my organization.”

 Another important takeaway of the session is the necessity for a contingency plan, according to Hoyt Emmons, director of environmental health, safety, and security for Neose Technologies.
 “Everyone has to have a plan, but when a disaster strikes you need to be able to change things depending on the circumstances.”

 “The better the planning, the better prepared you’ll be to handle it,” said Charles Stagner of what he took away from the session.
 “It was particularly helpful to have input from Philadelphia’s first responders,” said Stagner, who is a site director for the Defense Logistics Agency.
 “Philadelphia has a highly developed SIP plan to deal with potential chemical plant accidents, and they had some good input.”

-“One of things that Attainium advises all the groups we work with is to involve first responders in their planning, because they have so much to offer in terms their training and experience,” said Mellinger.
+“One of the things that Attainium advises all the groups we work with is to involve first responders in their planning because they have so much to offer in terms of their training and experience,” said Mellinger.
 “This was an excellent example of that advice put to terrific use, and I think it added an additional dimension to our exercise.”

 # # #